What Is a VPN? What Parents Need to Know

 Help Protect Your Child Online

-Knowing what a VPN is and how it works can help you protect your kids both online and in real life.
+Now that you have the answers to “what is a VPN” and “how does a VPN work”, your knowledge can help you protect your kids both online and in real life.
 As parents, we set rules and expectations for how to use technology that we feel are in our kids’ best interest.
 If using a VPN makes it harder for you to keep your kids better protected, you can make a technology contract with them to prohibit them from using one — in addition to any other rules that are appropriate for your family.
-You can also monitor their online activities with Bark to get alerts to potential issues like cyberbullying, sexting, suicidal ideation, threats of violence, and more.
-Sign up today for a free, one-week trial!
+You can also monitor their online activities with Bark to get alerts to potential issues like cyberbullying, sexting, suicidal ideation, threats of violence, and more Sign up today for a free, one-week trial!